Minimum mean-squared error estimation with bandit feedback: Introduction

 where $A'$ is $[K]\setminus A$, and $\Sigma_{AA}, \Sigma_{A'A'}, \Sigma_{A'A}, \Sigma_{AA'}$ are sub-matrices of $\Sigma$ in obvious notation, and $\mathrm{Tr}$ denote the trace function (See Section \ref{sec:problem} for the details).

-We first consider the problem of estimating the MSE of a $m$-subset, say $A$, given a batch of i.i.d. samples for each of the sub-matrices listed above.
-This problem is non-adaptive in the sense that each sub-matrix entry is pulled equally.
-An adaptive version of this problem is when we are provided entry-wise estimates of $\Sigma$, with non-uniform sampling.
-Such a set of samples facilitates estimation of MSE of any $m$-subset $A$.
+We first consider the problem of estimating the MSE of a $m$-subset, say $A$, given a batch of i.i.d. samples for the sub-matrices $\{\Sigma_{AA}, \Sigma_{AA'}, \Sigma_{A'A}, \Sigma_{A'A'}\}$.
+This problem is non-adaptive in the sense that the subset $A$ is fixed, the underlying sub-matrices and their associated samples get fixed as well.
+In other words, using these samples, it is not straightforward to estimate the MSE of a different $m$-subset.

-From a statistical learning viewpoint, significant progress has been made on the problem of covariance matrix attention (cf. \citep{wainwright-notes}).
+From a statistical learning viewpoint, significant progress has been made on the problem of covariance matrix attention (cf. \cite{wainwright-notes}).
 However, the problem of MSE estimation has not received enough attention, and there are no concentration bounds available for the problem of estimating \eqref{eq:mse-intro}, to the best of our knowledge.
-We propose a natural MSE estimator based on sample-averages for the non-adaptive as well as the adaptive settings.
+We propose a natural MSE estimator based on sample-averages for the non-adaptive setting.
 Since the sample average estimator of $\Sigma_{AA}$ may not be invertible, we perform an eigen-decomposition followed by projection of eigenvalues to the positive side.
-Next, we derive concentration bounds for the MSE estimation problem in the non-adaptive and adaptive settings.
-The bounds that we derive exhibit an exponential tail decay in either case.
+Next, we derive a concentration bound for the aforementioned MSE estimator and the bounds that we derive exhibit an exponential tail decay.

+The natural MSE estimator has several disadvantages.
+First, it is non-adaptive as the estimator is tied to a single $m$-subset, as mentioned before.
+Second, the concentration bound is not satisfactory both in terms of the constants and the dependence on the number of samples.
+We overcome these issues by designing an efficient unbiased estimator for MSE using a linear regression approach.
+The resulting estimator is efficient since the MSE of any $m$-subset can be estimated using a given set of samples from the underlying $K$-variate normal distribution.
+We derive a concentration bound for this estimator.
+In comparison to the non-adaptive case, this bound features better constants and improved dependence on the number of samples.